Kitchen Painting

 Interior Painting

-Kitchen painting in Toronto costs $400 to $750 for walls and $2,500 to $8,500 for cabinets.
+Kitchen wall painting in Toronto costs $400 to $750 for walls, ceilings, and trim.
 Professional grease-resistant finishes, thorough degreasing prep, 2026 colour trends, and condo kitchen specifics explained.
-5-year warranty included.
+Lifetime workmanship warranty.
+Cabinet refinishing is a separate service.

 Call Now